adamsalter/sitemap_generator/README.md

 SitemapGenerator
 ================

-This plugin enables Google Sitemaps to be easily generated for a Rails site as a rake task, using a simple 'Rails Routes'-like DSL. (and it _actually_ works)
+This plugin enables Google Sitemaps to be easily generated for a Rails site as a rake task, using a simple 'Rails Routes'-like DSL. (and it _actually_ works the way you would expect)

-> I say "it actually works" because in the process of creating this plugin I tried about 6 different plugins, none of which (IMHO) worked in a natural 'railsy' way.
+> I say "it works the way you would expect" because in the process of creating this plugin I tried about 6 different plugins, none of which (IMHO) worked in a natural 'railsy' way.
 Your mileage may differ of course.

 Raison d'être
 -------

-I was dissatisfied with any of the current Rails sitemap plugins that I found.
-So I decided I would write my own. ;) Most of the plugins out there seem to try to recreate the sitemap links by iterating the Rails routes.
+Most of the plugins out there seem to try to recreate the sitemap links by iterating the Rails routes.
 In some cases this is possible, but for a great deal of cases it isn't.

 a) There are probably quite a few routes in your routes file that don't need inclusion in the sitemap.
 (AJAX routes I'm looking at you.)